Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 ### Standalone

 With the _standalone_ mode, Taipy executes the jobs on its own execution context.
-You can configure the standalone mode with the following config :
+You can configure the standalone mode with the following config:

 ```
 [JOB]